JakeTheSillySnake/Rogue/README.md

 ## Introduction

-**Rogue** (meaning "rogue" or "scoundrel") is a computer game developed in 1980 by the company Epyx.
+**Rogue** is a computer game developed in 1980 by the company Epyx.
 Its main theme is dungeon exploration.
 The game was extremely popular on university Unix systems in the early 1980s and spawned an entire genre known as **roguelike** games.

 In *Rogue*, the player takes on the typical role of an adventurer in an early fantasy role-playing game.
 The game begins on the very top level of an unmapped dungeon containing many monsters and treasures.
 Gradually, as the player progresses deeper into the randomly generated dungeon, the monsters grow stronger and advancing becomes more difficult.